Bunions and Bunionettes

-Comfort Shoe Specialists of St. Louis carries an extensive selection of shoes to accommodate bunions and bunionettes.
+Comfort Shoe Specialists of St. Louis carries an extensive selection of shoes and support products to accommodate bunions and bunionettes.
 Beside our vast inventory, we have the skills and expertise to customize footwear, whether bought at our facility or elsewhere, to relieve painful bunions and bunionettes.

 Bunions refer to a bony prominence or enlargement at the dorsal or medial head of the first metatarsal phalangeal joint (mpj).
 Bunionettes are acquired bony enlargement or prominence of the fifth metatarsophalangeal head.
 Often called a “Tailor’s bunion” because tailors setting cross-legged causing abnormal pressure on their outer feet while measuring clients, causing these deformities of the fifth metatarsophalangeal joints.